 You’ll notice that The Wizard of Oz doesn’t perfectly follow the outline template we used above.
 So don’t worry if your story idea doesn’t completely match the outline template I’ve given you.

-Beginning/Hook: The first shot in the movie is Dorothy and Toto running away from the camera, with Dorothy looking back–at the viewer–and picking up Toto in fear.
+Beginning/Hook: The first shot in the movie is Dorothy and Toto running away from the camera, with Dorothy looking back and picking up Toto in fear.
 Instant interest.
-A girl and a dog are both vulnerable, and they're both running away from something.
+A girl and a dog are both vulnerable, and they’re both running away from something.
 What is it?
+Who is chasing them?

 2nd Thoughts: Throughout the Munchkinland sequence, Dorothy is overwhelmed, apologetic, and terrified, especially when the Wicked Witch of the West appears.
-She wants to give the ruby slippers back, but Glinda won't let her do it.
-(Are you sure you're a good witch, Glenda?)
+She wants to give the ruby slippers back, but Glinda won’t let her do it.
+She also neglects to tell Dorothy that she can use those slippers to leave Oz at any time.
+(Are you sure you’re a good witch, Glenda?)

-Key Incident/Climax of Act I: “We're off to see the Wizard, the wonderful Wizard of Oz!”
-Glinda basically stage-manages the key incident here, but by the end, Dorothy is smiling as she follows the Yellow Brick Road.
+Key Incident/Climax of Act I: “We’re off to see the Wizard, the wonderful Wizard of Oz!”
+Glinda basically stage-manages the key incident here, sending Dorothy on her journey.
+By the end, Dorothy is smiling as she follows the Yellow Brick Road.
 Oh, Dorothy…

 Obstacle 1: Dorothy is scared and doesn’t know which way to go.
 She meets the Scarecrow, who has a similar problem: he has no brain, and he wants to see the Wizard about getting one.

-Obstacle 2: Dorothy and the Scarecrow meet the Tin Man, who's missing a heart.
+Obstacle 2: Dorothy and the Scarecrow meet the Tin Man, who’s stuck in place and missing a heart.

 Obstacle 3: Dorothy, the Scarecrow, and the Tin Man are frightened in the forest.
 They meet a lion who seems like a threat, but it turns out that he’s just a coward, and needs courage.